NixOS/rfcs/rfcs/0009-nix-rapid-release.md

    performance regressions, ensure they are tested by relevant parties before merge
 4. Switch to semver
 5. Release master frequently.
-Personally I'm in favor of every new successful hydra build being a release (and, once we get proper PR integration, we shouldn't have merges before hydra is green), but probably a more realisitic step would be that people can make a request for a new release and it's almost always granted.
+Community members can make a request for a new release and it's almost always granted.
 6. If need arises, start maintenance branches that *only* do bug fixes.

 # Drawbacks